nax3t/yelp-camp-refactored/readme.md

 `<div class="collapse" id="collapseEdit<%= comment._id %>">`

-- Now we are generating an id attribute based on the comment unique _id field from MongoDB, which will ensure it's uniqueness
+- Now we are generating an id attribute based on the comment._id field from MongoDB, which will ensure it's uniqueness

 # And that would be it!
 Now we have a new comment section with some smooth collapsible create/edit forms.
 I tried to keep all the code inside this one file, but feel free to refactor the code further and put the CSS styles in it's own file, for example.